-Crew performance evaluations, often performed anonymously, review day-to-day production and efficiencies of workers who clear vegetation along right-of-ways.
+Crew performance evaluations, often performed anonymously, review day-to-day production and efficiencies of workers who clear vegetation along rights-of-way.
 Crews are inspected for adherence to industry best practices and ANSI safety standards such as proper cuts, effective trimming techniques and vehicle use and parking.

 A hazard tree assessment is completed by a trained forester, who inspects vegetation near power lines and identifies danger trees that may potentially fall into the lines, impacting reliability and safety.
 To help a utility client properly plan and budget, a hazard tree assessment identifies the most urgent and appropriate removals to decrease tree-related interruptions of service.

-In addition to DRG’s expert foresters and arborists, we can enhance these tasks with Davey’s proprietary data collection software, Rover, which is customized to a utility’s system to best meet client needs.
+In addition to DRG’s expert foresters and arborists, we can enhance these tasks with Davey’s proprietary data collection software, Rover, which is customized to a utility’s system to best meet their needs.
 Rover provides such benefits as paperless workflow, customized reporting and on-demand data.

 By combining this information with reliability data, you can more effectively assess your system and proactively address issues.